Codeventurer144/SQL-BI-Analysis/README.md

 LEFT JOIN inventory inv ON inv.item_id = s2.ing_id
 LEFT JOIN  ingredients ing ON ing.ing_id = s2.ing_id
 ```

-Finally, I wrote the query below to calculate the total weight of ingredients in the inventory and subtract the ordered ingredient weight from it to get the remaining weight in the inventory
+Finally, I wrote the query below to calculate the total weight of ingredients in the inventory and subtract the ordered ingredient weight from it to get the remaining weight in the inventory:

 ```SQL
 SELECT
 s2.ing_name,